lemire/fastrand/README.md

 fastrand.pcg32randint(100,1000) # requires Python 3.7 or better
 print("Generate a random 32-bit integer.")
 fastrand.pcg32()

+if fastrand.SIXTYFOUR:
+    print("generate an integer in [0,1001)")
+    fastrand.xorshift128plusbounded(1001)
+    print("generate an integer in [100,1000]")
+    fastrand.xorshift128plusrandint(100,1000) # requires Python 3.7 or better
+    print("Generate a random 64-bit integer.")
+    fastrand.xorshift128plus()
 ```

 It is nearly an order of magnitude faster than the alternatives: